747823/object-clone/README.md

 // Now test.y.z is 2, and x.y.z is still 0 because they're different objects
 ```

-###Release Updates
+###Version Updates
+* 1.0.0:
-1.0.0: Added fixed and random tests, fixed a bug that would attempt to call a constructor for null values, and added error handling for circular referenes
+	* Added fixed and random tests
+	* Fixed a bug that would attempt to call a constructor for null values
+	* Added error handling for circular referenes
-0.1.2: enabled strict mode and fixed a bug where the key variable in the for..in loop was put in the global scope
+* 0.1.2: enabled strict mode and fixed a bug where the key variable in the for..in loop was put in the global scope